 To eliminate the downtime required for each production release, the team established a blue/green deployment capability, in which the new release is deployed into an environment identical to the live production environment and then traffic is switched instantaneously without impacting any customers.

-“In the past, production releases took several hours to complete,” says Pathak.
-“With CloudBees Jenkins Platform, we automated parallel deployment and cut deployment times by more than 90%.”
+"In the past, production releases took several hours to complete,” says Pathak.
+“With CloudBees CI, we automated parallel deployment and cut deployment times by more than 90%.”

 "In the past, we had a manual process for environment set up that used to take several hours,” says Pathak.
 "Through automated stack provisioning, standardized stack templates and automated content synchronization using Jenkins, we’ve reduced the time required by 96%.
 Jenkins has helped us enormously in this area.”

-“Using CloudBees Jenkins Platform, we merged build and deploy jobs and empowered our developers to perform self-service deployments.
+“Using CloudBees CI, we merged build and deploy jobs and empowered our developers to perform self-service deployments.
 As a result, these build and deploy times have been reduced by more than 75%,” says Pathak.